jdidion/atropos/doc/guide.rst

 The basic command-line is::

-    cutadapt -a ADAPTER_FWD -A ADAPTER_REV -o out.1.fastq -p out.2.fastq reads.1.fastq reads.2.fastq
+    atropos -a ADAPTER_FWD -A ADAPTER_REV -o out.1.fastq -p out.2.fastq reads.1.fastq reads.2.fastq

 ``-p`` is the short form of ``--paired-output``.
-The option ``-A`` is used here to specify an adapter sequence that cutadapt should remove from the second read in each pair.
+The option ``-A`` is used here to specify an adapter sequence that atropos should remove from the second read in each pair.
 There are also the options ``-G``, ``-B``.
 All of them work just like their lowercase counterparts, except that the adapter is searched for in the second read in each paired-end read.
 There is also option ``-U``, which you can use to remove a fixed number of bases from the second read in a pair.

-While it is possible to run cutadapt on the two files separately, processing both files at the same time is highly recommended since the program can check for problems in your input files only when they are processed together.
+While it is possible to run atropos on the two files separately, processing both files at the same time is highly recommended since the program can check for problems in your input files only when they are processed together.

-When you use ``-p``/``--paired-output``, cutadapt checks whether the files are properly paired.
+When you use ``-p``/``--paired-output``, atropos checks whether the files are properly paired.
 An error is raised if one of the files contains more reads than the other or if the read names in the two files do not match.
 Only the part of the read name before the first space is considered.
 If the read name ends with